NoahH35/DataManagement/analysis.md

 this is a new file created on the gituhub webpage how to save the input

+and now we change something only on main..

 Input files:
 - samples_openrefine_lesson.csv -- the messy dataset from the OpenRefine lesson
 - data_cleaning_script.txt -- the OpenRefine operations you've extracted